Simon Jackman

 Biography

-I have three decades of professional experience as a researcher, teacher, mentor, leader and communicator, in political science and data science, in the United States and Australia.
+For three decades I’ve been a researcher, teacher, mentor, leader and communicator, in political science and data science, in the United States and Australia.

 Current projects: